-When a sole trader dies their business dies with them, legally speaking.
-The business's assets will form part of the sole owner's estate and pass on to beneficiaries under the terms of their will.
 If the owner has not made a will, the intestacy rules apply; in effect, the state decides who the estate should pass to.
 If there is a spouse but no children, the situation may be reasonably straightforward, with the spouse inheriting everything.
 However, where there is no spouse, or there are children involved, things can become considerably more complicated.

-If the estate is large enough, and is not left to a husband/wife or civil partner, inheritance tax (IHT) can be payable on all assets above the nil rate band (£325,000 standard amount in 2018/19), meaning that the government can become one of the largest beneficiaries of your estate.
-The good news is that most trading businesses are not subject to IHT - if you are unsure about yours you should take advice.
+If the estate is large enough and is not left to a spouse or civil partner, inheritance tax (IHT) can be payable on all assets above the nil rate band (£325,000 is the standard amount in 2023/24, and frozen at this level until 2027/28), meaning that the government can become one of the largest beneficiaries of your estate.
+The good news is that most trading businesses are not subject to IHT - if you are unsure about your status you should take advice.